CtrlK

 Specificity

-Lists multiple specific concrete actions: 'resolves task dependencies', 'generates machine-actionable delegation specs', and 'structures phased subtask plans'.
-These are distinct, concrete capabilities rather than vague language.
+Lists multiple specific concrete actions: 'resolves task dependencies', 'generates machine-actionable delegation specs', 'structures phased subtask plans for multi-agent work'.
+These are distinct, concrete capabilities.

 3 / 3